Wsheerio/webmConverter/README.md

 Refresh

-This is for refreshing the preview after change the crop.
+This is for refreshing the preview after changing the crop settings.

 Current Time